On this page Laura King, CHT, NLP, Life Coach will answer common questions about hypnosis, and debunk common myths about hypnosis.

-Hypnosis often brings ups feelings of uncertainty, of being out of control and forced to do things you don’t want to do.
+Hypnosis often brings up feelings of uncertainty, of being out of control, and forced to do things you don’t want to do.
 We can thank Hollywood for this – villains using hypnotic suggestion for their evil deeds, and pranksters using hypnotic suggestion to make their subject “quack like a duck”.
 Nothing could be further from the truth.
-During hypnosis, you are hear everything and have complete control over what you will and will not do.
+During hypnosis, you hear everything and have complete control over what you will and will not do.

 Laura King is the founder and director of Summit Wellness and Hypnosis Center and Summit Press.
-Laura is a highly sought after certified hypnotist and certified sports hypnotist, who works with Olympians, leading edge CEOs, professional athletes, prominent physicians, award-winning trainers, parents and children.
-Her popular and effective “self-hypnosis” CDs and MP3s have sold many thousands to individuals worldwide; and she has authored three books.
+Laura is a highly sought after certified hypnotist and certified sports hypnotist, who works with Olympians, leading edge CEOs, professional athletes, prominent physicians, award-winning trainers, parents, and children.
+Her popular and effective “self-hypnosis” CDs and MP3s have sold to many thousands of individuals worldwide; she has also authored three books.
 If you would like more information about Laura, follow this link.

 Commonly Asked Questions about Hypnosis